mattermost/docs/source/process/feature-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Update the GitHub meta issue:
-       - Include a link to the changelog on the documentation branch
+       - Include a link to changelog on the documentation branch
        - Post comments to the meta issue with approved fixes for the next RCs
        - Update download links and testing server links to the latest RCs
-    - Check that translations are in progress at https://translate.mattermost.com/projects/mattermost/ and nudge translations as needed
+    - Check that translations are in progress at https://translate.mattermost.com/projects/mattermost/ and reach out to translations if needed
-    - Check that a redirect page has been set up in mattermost.com for any links added to the System Console
+    - Check that a redirect page has been set up in mattermost.com for any new links added to the System Console
 2. Logistics:
     - Mail out contributor and security researcher mugs
-      - Space out the ordering of mugs over the next 3 weeks to prevent mistakes being made by the supplier.  i.e. If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next 3 weeks.
+      - Space out the ordering of mugs over three weeks to prevent mistakes being made by the supplier.
+For instance, if there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next 3 weeks.
     - Update [Team](http://www.mattermost.org/team/) page with new contributors
     - Add list of contributors to Changelog draft
 3. QA Release Manager: